Hiking & Jogging Trail Map

 The Hopkins Forest provides recreation for pets as well as people.
 We do ask, however, that dogs be kept on a leash at all times in the Hopkins Forest.
 We feel that this is necessary to avoid conflicts with the research plots and teaching activities that are central to the Forest’s mission.
 Additionally, keeping your dog on a leash will prevent disturbance to other trail users and minimize interactions with wild animals.
 Thank you for your cooperation.

 Deer Hunting during the two week Massachusetts shotgun season is allowed in the Hopkins Forest.
 All hunters must apply for and obtain a permit to hunt on the premises.
 Hunting during all other seasons and in New York and Vermont sections of the forest is prohibited.
-During the 12-day 2016 shotgun season, hunters recorded four deer harvests from the property.
-Contact the Center for Environmental Studies for a hunting application.
+During the 12-day 2017 shotgun season, hunters harvested three deer from the property.
+Additional information and an application.